Puberty

 Links Between Puberty and Diabetes/Obesity

-The decreasing age of puberty probably contributes to the ongoing shift of type 1 diabetes incidence toward children of younger ages.
+The decreasing age of puberty may in part contribute to the ongoing shift of type 1 diabetes incidence toward children of younger ages.
 Environmental chemical exposures are likely accelerating the appearance of puberty in girls, and thereby may contribute to the acceleration of type 1 diabetes as well as increasing the later risk of type 2 diabetes.

 A review finds that a younger age at puberty increases the risk of type 2 diabetes, impaired fasting glucose, and gestational diabetes (Ren et al. 2020).